evanvale/Evans-Musical-Granular/README.md

 ## License

-Public domain template - use however you want.
+Public domain.
+Do whatever you want with this.

 ## Credits

 All Coding by Claude AI.

 Granular synthesis implementation with CLAP plugin architecture and automated build system.